 After birth the supply of water and nutrients in adults takes place exclusively via diffusion.
-Movement helps to keep the spinal discs metabolism intact and slows down the ageing process.
-Conversely immobility, and a sedentary lifestyle accelerates the degeneration of spinal discs.
+Movement helps to keep the spinal disc’s metabolism intact and slows down the ageing process.
+Conversely, immobility and a sedentary lifestyle accelerate the degeneration of spinal discs.

 Our discs contract during the day as they carry the weight of our bodies.
 They expand like a sponge at night, as they take in water in their unloaded state.
 The difference in the size of our discs in the morning and evening may vary by several centimetres.
 As we age, the gelatinous core of our discs gradually shrinks.
 This brings about changes in the overall structure of the biomechanical property of the disc.

-Exposed to additional stress, the fiber ring (annulus) may bulge outwards (just as a rubber ball does if we squash it between our hands) and begin to exhibit tears and fissures.
+Exposed to additional stress, the fibre ring (annulus) may bulge outwards (just as a rubber ball does if we squash it between our hands) and begin to exhibit tears and fissures.
 This "bulging" of the annulus commonly leads to spinal disc herniation.
-Spinal disc herniation occurs when a portion of the gelatinous core pushes out beyond the boundary of the fiber ring.
-The gelatinous core can protrude into the spinal canal and damage spinal nerves running through this area.
+Spinal disc herniation occurs when a portion of the gelatinous core pushes out beyond the boundary of the fibre ring.
+The gelatinous core can protrude into the spinal canal and damage the spinal nerves running through this area.

 Back Pain Associated with Disc Protrusion and Herniation

 The protrusion of the disc or the extrusion (leaking) of disc material into the spinal canal can pinch highly sensitive nerve roots.
 This process can cause considerable pain both at the point of impact and in the areas of the body (e.g. the legs) that are served by those nerves.